MrHertal/react-native-twilio-phone/README.md

 ### Twilio server-side web application

-Follow the Twilio Voice [iOS SDK Quickstart](https://www.twilio.com/docs/api/voice-sdk/ios/getting-started) and [Android SDK Quickstart](https://www.twilio.com/docs/api/voice-sdk/android/getting-started).
+Follow the Twilio Voice [iOS SDK Quickstart](https://www.twilio.com/docs/api/voice-sdk/ios/getting-started) and [Android SDK Quickstart](https://www.twilio.com/docs/api/voice-sdk/android/getting-started), in order to prepare your Twilio environment.

-Steps 1 and 6 must be skipped.
+There are two options for configuring a server application.
+The new option is to deploy to Twilio Serverless the server application included in the two quickstart projects.
+The old option is to run one of the starter project such as [voice-quickstart-server-node](https://github.com/twilio/voice-quickstart-server-node).

 ## Installation